Emurgo/yoroi/apps/wallet-mobile/src/metrics/README.md

 ## Preparation

-To update the metrics with new Amplitude events, run script `metrics-pull`.
+To update the metrics with new Amplitude events, run script `metrics:pull`.
-To check if all events are implemented in the codebase, run script `metrics-status`.
+To check if all events are implemented in the codebase, run script `metrics:status`.

 **The status script does static analysis of the code, so it needs the usage to be `ampli.XXX`**